craftcms/webhooks/README.md

 ![Screenshot of the Edit Webhook page](./screenshot.png)

-Webhooks will send a POST request with a JSON body, containing the following keys:
+Webhooks can either send a GET request, or a POST request with a JSON body containing the following keys:

 - `time` – an ISO-8601-formatted timestamp of the exact moment the event was triggered.
 (Webhooks are sent via the queue so there will be a slight delay between the time the event was triggered and the webhook was sent.)
 - `user` – an object representing the logged-in user at the time the event was triggered.